DikheetaNath/Snake_Game/README.md

 - [Video Demo](#video-demo)

 ## Introduction
 The Snake Game is a classic arcade game that has been recreated in various forms over the years.
 In this version, you control a snake that moves around the screen, collecting food to grow longer while avoiding collisions with the walls and itself.
-The goal is to achieve the highest score possible by collecting as much food as you can.
+The goal is to achieve the highest score possible by collecting as much food 🍊as you can.

 ## Game Rules
 - The snake moves continuously in the direction specified by the player.